There are no matching articles.

 Seattle U has a campus-wide printing system.
 When you click "print" on your document and send it to the SU Print Queue, you may go to any machine on campus, log in, and your document will be printed there.
 This article will help you set up advanced settings.

 Scanning is free, but copying will use your prints.
 Be sure to use double-sided (duplex printing) if you'd like to save paper.
-Use the Help function on any MPS device to see step-by-step instructions, or see below.
+Use the Help function on any Sharp multi-function device (MFD) to see step-by-step instructions, or see below.

 Faculty, staff, and student workers can be added to MPS Print Groups that charge printing fees to an Activity String.
 A user can be a member of any number of groups and must select the group they wish to charge at time of print in the dropdown under the “shared account” option in the account selection popup window.